Guest post by Cause Inspired Media.

-YouTube specifically as an example in their policy description.
+YouTube specifically as an example in its policy description.
 From experience, this has been a real problem for organizations that don’t understand the program and those participating in fraud.
 Additionally, Google wants organizations to be clear about their intent and to only advertise for relevant services, products, and topics generally.
-So, with some exceptions, they don’t want nonprofits to bid on single words or “overly generic” keywords, such as
+So, with some exceptions, they don’t want nonprofits to bid on single words or overly generic keywords, such as

 This policy is a needed update to the Ad Grant program, as there are nonprofits that have misused or abused the program.
 However, due to automation issues, some otherwise responsible organizations have been caught up in the net of this change.
 There are 3 main sections of this policy that you could be affected by:

-2. Overly Generic Keywords: As an extension of the single-word rule, Google is requiring your keywords to be targeted so they reach a subset of users, rather than users searching more broadly.
+- Overly Generic Keywords: As an extension of the single-word rule, Google is requiring your keywords to be targeted so they reach a subset of users, rather than users searching more broadly.
 For example, bidding on the word

-3. Quality Score Under 3: The AdWords program uses an algorithm that uses impression data to assign a quality score between 1 – 10.
-Your quality score is made up of expected click-through-rate, ad relevance, and landing page experience.
+- Quality Score Under 3: The AdWords program uses an algorithm that uses impression data to assign a quality score between 1 – 10.
+Your quality score is made up of your expected click-through rate (CTR), ad relevance, and landing page experience.
 Any score under

 Website Policy: This update simply outlines that your mission and services need to be clear from the content on your website.
 Google now requires that nonprofits own their own

-Performance Requirements: This, in addition to the new bidding option called “Maximize Conversions,” is the most significant policy change by far.
+Maximize Conversions, is the most significant policy change by far.
 Previously, there weren’t mandatory performance requirements unless you had the (currently unavailable) Google Grant Pro.
-However, there are many nonprofits and agencies that simply do not keep up with their Ad Grant accounts, and consequently have very low click-through-rates (CTRs).
-To combat this, Google has updated their policy so that nonprofits are required to maintain an overall CTR of 5%.
+However, there are many nonprofits and agencies that simply do not keep up with their Ad Grant accounts and consequently have very low CTRs.
+To combat this, Google has updated its policy so that nonprofits are required to maintain an overall CTR of 5%.

-If your account has been suspended for not reaching 5% CTR on or after March 1st, you must demonstrate to Google that you have made sufficient changes to your account in order to show that you are likely to reach the 5% CTR benchmark in the coming month.
+If your account has been suspended for not reaching 5% CTR on or after , you must demonstrate to Google that you have made sufficient changes to your account in order to show that you are likely to reach the 5% CTR benchmark in the coming month.

 In order to accomplish this, you will need to do any of the following:

-Remove several of your underperforming keywords
+- Remove several of your underperforming keywords

-Change the overall structure or goals of your account
+- Change the overall structure or goals of your account

-Change your bid strategy
+- Change your bid strategy

-As mentioned, Cause Inspired Media has a deep understanding of Google Ad Grants and has already helped over 220 nonprofits adhere to Google’s new policies, including TechBridge.
+As the Ad Grant program becomes more and more complicated, the best resource you can have is an AdWords specialist.
+While many specialists focus on for-profit companies, some like Cause Inspired Media are entirely focused on optimizing the Google Ad Grant for nonprofits like yours.
+Cause Inspired Media has a deep understanding of Google Ad Grants and has already helped over 220 nonprofits adhere to Google’s new policies, including TechBridge.
 If you’re concerned about losing the Ad Grant for your nonprofit, please reach out to us and we will help.
-As noted, timing is essential so do not delay, as many of the changes needed to comply will take time.
+As noted, timing is essential.
+Do not delay, as many of the changes needed to comply will take time.